 Government priorities are often being refocused, and a strategic contractor will continually innovate in order to anticipate those changes.
 Constant competition and frequent bidding cycles will require your firm to stay alert to take advantage of opportunities and stay on top of trends.

-Many volunteer SCORE mentors have experience in government contracting.
+Also, many volunteer SCORE mentors have experience in government contracting.
 Meet with a mentor to learn about their experiences, and learn about preparing for your own journey as a contractor.